[System Development] What the Beyond Development Department values [Tomotsuku]

 [Summary] In other words, this is what

-I've written a lot with a strong emphasis, but as professionals, the Beyond Development Department aims to "manufacture" products while staying close to our customers.
+I've written quite a bit with strong emphasis, butthe Beyond Development Department, as professionals, intends to create products while staying close to our customers.

-● We develop a system that can actually be used once it is completed.
+● We develop systems that are actually usable once completed.

-Development is not the end; after release, we continue to work together to improve it.
+Development is not the end; we continue to nurture the system together, including refining it after release.

 If we can maintain a good relationship up to this point, the service will start to run smoothly